Episodes

 181: Less Is Yes: Surprising and Delighting Guests with Non-Alcoholic…

-We learned earlier this month how the non-alcoholic beverage market is growing rapidly not just for hashtag#DryJanuary but overall and throughout the year.
-One wine store owner I talked to last month said that 38% of people of drinking age are...
+We learned in episode #177 how the non-alcoholic beverage market is growing rapidly, not just for #DryJanuary but overall and throughout the year.
+One wine store owner I talked to last month said that 38% of people of drinking age are choosing not to consume alcohol or are consuming LESS of it. …

 Listen to the Episode